-Adjusting the visual effects in Windows 10 allows you to control the trade-off between everything looking pretty and the performance that your computer delivers.
+Adjusting the visual effects in Windows 10 allows you to control the trade-off between everything looking pretty and the best performance your computer can deliver.

-This also depends on the hardware specifications of your computer as to how much performance improvement you can experience from certain adjustments.
+This also depends on your computer’s hardware specifications and how much performance improvement you can experience from certain adjustments.

 The adjustments are easy and require no specialized knowledge to get optimal settings for your requirements.